JsIqbal/Engineering-philosophy/docs-DB/DOCS.md

     - we store attribute about an entity in a table.
     - relation about entity and attributes.

-    1. row or record or tuple: where we store the attribute of a specific person or product or user.
+    1. Row or record or tuple: where we store the attribute of a specific person or product or user.

     2. Fields or column or attribute: where a specific type of data are store.
 This is Attribute.

     3. Entity type: It can be User or any category we want to store data about.

     4. Attribute type: the categories of the attributes.
-        ex: user, username, password etc.
+        Ex: user, username, password etc.

 -----------